 Lessons begin after registration.
-Details of the curriculum can be found in the individual ‘Year Groups’ page, located in the ‘School Information’ menu.
+Details of the curriculum can be found in the individual Key Stage group pages, located in the ‘School Information’ menu.

 The key stages go out at different times and lessons begin again after playtime has ended.

 Reception have a flexible break time.

 The children have different start times for lunch due to the size of the school.
 The younger children go first, followed by the older children (EYFS and KS1 – 11:45am-12:45pm, KS2 12:15pm-1:15pm) Lunchtime is 1 hour for all pupils.
 Lunch playtime is supervised by the Mid-day Supervisors.
-During the lunch period, we employ the services of Premier Sport coaches to provide active lunchtime activities.

 End of the Day and Collection